 The Missionary Majority: American Evangelicals and Power in a Postcolonial World shows how global missionary work by millions of American evangelicals shaped the conservative resurgence in American society in the mid- and late twentieth century.
 The book demonstrates that missionary networks created transnational feedback loops through which American evangelicals took lessons from their international activism and applied them to political and cultural battles in the United States.
 Missionary work has long been a framework through which white actors tried to save and develop those whom they perceived to be others — racial others, cultural others, religious others, or moral others.
-This book asks how changes to that framework produced new lessons about race, diversity, and power for white evangelicals back in the United States.
+This book asks how changes to that framework produced new lessons about race, sexuality, religion, and power for white evangelicals back in the United States.
 American evangelicals became the majority of the world’s Protestant missionaries and built some of the world’s largest and wealthiest non-governmental organizations (NGOs) in the mid- and late twentieth century, and this project draws on never-before-seen sources to examine those transnational actors and their impact.
-By analyzing evangelicals’ global work and its effects on American society, this research breaks new ground in the studies of decolonization, America and the World, and US religion and politics.
+By analyzing evangelicals’ global work and its effects on American society, this research breaks new ground in the studies of decolonization, the US and the World, and American religion and politics.

 Missionaries most often appear in the story of colonialism, then they largely disappear from the historical narrative as colonialism begins its decline in the mid-twentieth century.
 But missionaries did not disappear in the mid- and late twentieth century; rather, their numbers increased dramatically, and Americans — specifically, American evangelicals — became the front-runners in this global growth.
 Today two million Americans travel around the world each year on mission trips, through over 1000 organizations, with a combined annual budget of over ten billion dollars.
 The scope of American evangelicals’ investment in and commitment to global mission work raises the question: how did such large-scale global activism shape the millions of Americans who participated in it, and how did it shape US society and politics?